huishenlab/STORMqc/README.md

 subdirectories in each of the output directories and run files for each lane found in the data directory (given by `L001`/`L002`/etc. in the read name).
-The run files are as follows: `*_config.yaml` is the configuration file for running the pipeline, `*_samples.tsv` is the samplesheet based on the FASTQ file name, `*_submit.slurm` is the script that is submitted to the SLURM job scheduler, and `*_too_few_reads.txt` is a list of wells that weren't included in the samplesheet because they didn't meet the minimum read count requirement in at least one of the FASTQ files for that well.
+The run files are as follows: `*_config.yaml` is the configuration file for running the pipeline, `*_samples.tsv` is the samplesheet based on the FASTQ file name, `*_submit.slurm` is the script that is submitted to the SLURM job scheduler for running the whole pipeline, `*_rerun.slurm` is the script that is submitted if you want to only rerun making the QC plots, and `*_too_few_reads.txt` is a list of wells that weren't included in the samplesheet because they didn't meet the minimum read count requirement in at least one of the FASTQ files for that well.

 ## Running the Pipeline